Preconception Testing

 Can I cancel my order?

 You may cancel your order and receive a full refund up until you have your blood drawn.
-Once you’ve had your blood drawn, we are unable to cancel your order.
+Once you’ve had your blood drawn, we are unable to cancel or refund your order.
 Please email us at support@getpoplin.com for any cancellation requests.

 Why can’t I order a test panel if I live in New York, New Jersey, or Rhode Island?